- Go Hiking

 - About Us

 Fahnestock State Park [Clarence Fahnestock Memorial State Park]

 Largest park in the area with diverse recreational opportunities on 50 miles of marked trails [including the Appalachian Trail], a variety of terrain, and numerous lakes, ponds and streams.

 |Trail Uses:||Hiking, Mountain biking, Bridle path, X-C skiing|

 Trail Conference volunteers maintain trails in this park.

 |Park Description:|| |

-14,000-acre Clarence Fahnestock Memorial State Park is in an historic iron-mining region, and several remnants of that industry remain in mine excavations, stone foundations and the old railbeds that form the basis of some of its trails.
-The park has hiking trails and multiple use trails open to bikes and horses.
-There is a beach on Canopus Lake open in summer and groomed x-country ski trails open in winter [both have seasonal fees].
+The 14,000-acre Clarence Fahnestock Memorial State Park is in an historic iron-mining region, and several remnants of that industry remain in mine excavations, stone foundations and the old railbeds used by some trails.
+The park has hiking trails and multiple-use trails open to bikes and horses.
+There is a beach on Canopus Lake open in summer and groomed cross-country ski trails open in winter [both have seasonal fees].
 A campground is located just east of the park office.
 Reservations for camping are often required; call the contact number below.
-The terrain here is varied including hemlock gorges, bald ridge tops with 360° views, second-growth hardwood forest, mountain laurel thickets and numerous lakes, ponds and streams.
+The terrain is varied, including hemlock gorges, bald ridge tops with 360° views, second-growth hardwood forest, mountain laurel thickets, and numerous lakes, ponds and streams.